Teen Kids News: Sponsorship

 The series is very restrictive in its selection of underwriters for specific segments and those seen in its commercial breaks, and follows strict guidelines and maintains the distinction between editorial and sponsorship.
-Sponsors generally come from the fields of apparel, entertainment, health and beauty, electronics, retail and the U.S. government.
+Sponsors generally come from the areas of apparel, entertainment, health and beauty, electronics, retail and the U.S. government.

-Toy companies and food companies are excluded from buying commercial space for the series and are not allowed to be sponsors on the series, certain other syndicated children's series also follow this policy as well and therefore ads airing on the show generally appeal to adult viewers instead of the program's target demographic.
+Toy companies and food companies are excluded from buying commercial space for the series and are not allowed to be sponsors on the series, certain other syndicated children's TV series also follow this policy as well and therefore ads airing on the show generally appeal to adult viewers instead of the program's target demographic.

 International versions

 Impressed by the positive message of the series, a programming executive at Rustavi 2 in the Republic of Georgia approached Al Primo to create a version of Teen Kids News for the country.
-The Georgian version of the series titled Sabavshvo Ambebi, debuted on March 22, 2009.
+The Georgian version of the series titled Sabavshvo Ambebi, premeired on March 22, 2009.

 Negotiations are underway with several countries to license Teen Kids News as an educational concept, a nation building project, a program to preserve the cultural heritage of the country and ESL tool.